mmatyas/pegasus-docs/docs/user-guide/platform-linux.md

 !!! warning
     Depending on your settings, **the system may not allow running programs from USB drives or Windows file systems**.
 This is not a bug, but something you might want to be aware of.

+!!! help
+    Running on embedded devices?
+Take a look on [this page too](platform-raspberry.md)!

 ## Ubuntu